Cross-Modal Adapter for Vision-Language Retrieval: Method

 \subsection{Cross-Modal Adapter}

-Pre-training methods~\cite{ge2022bridging,xu2021videoclip,radford2021learning} have shown great potential for transferring to downstream tasks.
-Thus, previous works~\cite{luo2021clip4clip,gorti2022x, liu2022ts2} mainly focus on adapting the powerful pre-trained CLIP~\cite{radford2021learning} model to the text-video retrieval domain by fully fine-tuning the two encoders.
+CLIP~\cite{radford2021learning} has shown great potential for transferring to downstream tasks.
+Thus, previous works~\cite{luo2021clip4clip, gorti2022x, liu2022ts2} mainly focus on adapting the powerful pre-trained CLIP to the vision-language retrieval domain by fully fine-tuning the two encoders.
 However, as the pre-trained models are scaling up quickly, this paradigm has a high risk of overfitting and is costly.
-Inspired by recent parameter-efficient transfer learning works~\cite{houlsby2019parameter, mahabadi2021parameter} in natural language processing, we proposed a novel Cross-Modal Adapter for parameter-efficient tuning on text-video retrieval task.
-In the following paragraphs, we first introduce the uni-modal adapter.
+Inspired by recent parameter-efficient transfer learning works~\cite{houlsby2019parameter} in NLP, we proposed a novel Cross-Modal Adapter that enables implicit cross-modal interaction between encoders with negligible trainable parameters for retrieval tasks.

 \textbf{Uni-modal Adapter.} Our method is built based on Adapter~\cite{houlsby2019parameter} which is designed for parameter-efficient transfer learning in NLP.
 The authors adapt the large pre-trained model to downstream tasks by inserting a few learnable adapter modules inside each transformer layer.
 It attains good performance by fine-tuning only adapter modules, which contain merely 3.6\% of the pre-trained model's parameters.
-Specifically, the adapter module follows a bottleneck design to reduce the number of parameters, which consists of a down-projection linear layer, a non-linear layer, and an up-projection linear layer.
+Specifically, the adapter module follows a bottleneck design to reduce the number of parameters, which consists of a down-projection linear layer, a non-linear layer, and an up-projection layer.

 Formally, given an input feature $\mathbf{x} \in \mathbb{R}^{1 \times d}$, the feed-forward function of the adapter module can be written as: